Previously on I. They. Evolve.

 … instincts.
 When my creators built me they desired me to be as human as possible.
 Although programmed to be a loyal servant for whichever cause they chose, they granted me the ability of free-thinking, to question my directives and seek alternative paths.
 They didn’t want a mere robot… they wanted the most human thing next to it.

-An ‘Instinct’ programme was integrated into my system, along with the ability for it to organically develop as my senses became aroused by environmental and emotional factors (FWIW right now, following Elodie’s email instructing me to head to France to meet Marshal Cinq-cent, my instincts are buzzing louder than the rotor blades of the helicopter I am passenger in).
+An ‘Instinct’ programme was integrated into my system, along with the ability for it to organically develop as my senses became aroused by environmental and emotional factors (FWIW right now, following Elodie’s email instructing me to head to France to meet Colonel Cinq-cent, my instincts are buzzing louder than the rotor blades of the helicopter I am passenger in).

 … instincts.
-They tell me that I may well be a pawn in whatever battle plan the Marshal is devising, as I make the journey from North America to France by a succession of military helicopters, boats and jets.
+They tell me that I may well be a pawn in whatever battle plan the Colonel is devising, as I make the journey from North America to France by a succession of military helicopters, boats and jets.
 I observe from my windows and platforms the world below and about me as having changed beyond recognition.
 Few coastal strongholds remain, and those that do find their outer-laying lands diminished by invading swarms of the Infected, who have grown adept at penetrating perimeter walls – no matter how many are built or repaired.

 In the beginning it was easy for governments and the military to ‘wall themselves in’ like this; to keep control of their waters, to continue cultivating as much land and minerals as their fortifications might protect.
 The mega corporations soon thrived in this scenario, despite that their consumer base had shrunk drastically, and they aggressively took over the establishing markets of solar, wind and water power, which had been growing healthily in the global warming crises in the early 21st century.